-Students at The Cambridge Tradition can choose from 25 academic and creative courses that are designed to make use of Cambridge and its extraordinary resources.
+Students at The Cambridge Tradition can choose from 18 academic and creative courses that are designed to make use of Cambridge and its extraordinary resources.
 All the courses are experiential.
 They involve daily field-trips to museums, eminent guest speakers, project-work, and more.
-Our most popular courses include Medicine and the Brain, Aerospace Engineering, and Big Data.
+Our most popular courses include Medicine and the Brain, Aerospace Engineering, and Global Business.
 Descriptions for courses are below, and you can follow the link to read more about all our courses.

 Aerospace Engineering is, quite literally, "rocket science" — the creation of aircraft and spacecraft.
 Our high school students taking this summer course at Cambridge examine a variety of disciplines within the industry, including aerodynamics, electronics, mechanics, operations systems, statistics, and thermodynamics.
 Students go through every stage in the creation of a new vehicle, including aerodynamic profiling, engine sizing, and structural design.

 Cambridge is the ideal observatory from which to explore fundamental questions about the universe.
 How did it begin, and what is our place within it?
 What is time, and will it ever come to an end?
 This course takes students on a journey through space, from the infinitesimally small components of atoms to the unimaginably large.
 This summer course at Cambridge addresses topics including the Big Bang, galaxy formation, the history of our own solar system, orbital mechanics, and string theory.

 Oxbridge high school students examine the development of medicine during their summer course at Cambridge with a focus on neuroscience.
 They learn the main principles of cognitive psychology, neuroanatomy and neurophysiology, and clinical methods and practices.
 Students also study the technology behind such diagnostic tools as CT and MRI scanners.